Returning to Ireland and having a baby

 Maternity Benefit is a payment made to women who are on maternity leave from work and have enough Pay Related Social Insurance (PRSI) contributions.

-If you do not have enough PRSI contributions from your employment in Ireland, you may be able to use social insurance contributions paid in a country covered by EU Regulations including the Isle of Man and the Channel Islands.
+If you do not have enough PRSI contributions from your employment in Ireland, you may be able to use social insurance contributions paid in a country covered by EU Regulations and the UK.
 You must be in insurable employment in Ireland and have paid your most recent PRSI contribution in Ireland.

 You can find out more about qualifying for Maternity Benefit and how to apply.